AnFreTh/NAMpy/README.rst

 Individual Shape Functions
 ****************************

-One of the powerful features of xDL is its flexibility, allowing you to create your own custom shape functions and feature networks.
+One of the powerful features of nampy is its flexibility, allowing you to create your own custom shape functions and feature networks.
 This customization enables you to address specific modeling needs and incorporate your domain expertise seamlessly.

 **Creating Custom Shape Functions**

-Creating custom shape functions or feature networks in xDL is a straightforward process.
+Creating custom shape functions or feature networks in nampy is a straightforward process.
 To do so, follow these steps:

 1. **Inherit from the ShapeFunction Parentclass:**

    When creating your custom shape function, ensure that your class inherits from the `ShapeFunction` parent class.
-This parent class provides essential functionalities for integrating your custom network into the xDL framework.
+This parent class provides essential functionalities for integrating your custom network into the nampy framework.

 2. **Define the Network in a `forward(self, inputs)` Function:**